top of page

 Summary and Aims of our policy.

-Everyone is God believes all law should be simple, and therefore immediately establish what is and is not lawful behaviour, in any circumstance, so people always know how to behave lawfully.
+Everyone is God believes all law should be simple and concise, so that it immediately establishes what is and is not lawful behaviour, in any circumstance.
+In this way everyone knows how to behave sociably, lawfully, and constructively, at all times, thus setting out the basis for a society that is safe and functional for everyone.

 Current unresolved issues.